-This article presents the peculiarities of teaching ESP (English for specific purposes) and challenges of teaching legal English in Universities of Ukraine.
-Different definitions of the term ESP are introduced in this paper.
-The results of the survey conducted by the author and the results of the research done by the British Council Ukraine are discussed in this work.
+This article presents the specifics of teaching ESP (English for specific purposes) and challenges of teaching legal English in Universities of Ukraine.
+Different definitions of the term ESP are introduced in the paper.
+The results of the research conducted by the author are discussed in this work.
 Legal English has its specific characteristics which make it difficult to teach.
 These features are introduced in the article.
 Some advice how to deal with existing problems while teaching legal English is presented in this work.

-Keywords: English for specific purposes, legal English, the British Council.
+Key words: lingua franca, English for specific purposes, legal English.